New! MFM and FPMRS Structured Cases for ABOG Subspecialty Exam

 We strongly advise taking a BOARD review course, as a weekend workshop or evening webinar simply cannot provide the content.
 No matter how many practice questions you experience, you simply can’t answer them well if you lack the foundation.
 It’s like trying to build a brick wall with only the bricks and not the mortar.

 We recognize that there is precious little time to wade through the volumes of material.
 That’s why we provide an exam focused review in accordance with the latest ACOG clinical guidelines.
-We will review 82 subjects in 44 hours over five days at our BOARD Review Course to be held April 19-23.
+We will review 82 subjects in 44 hours over five days at our BOARD Review Course to be held April 11-15.
 Historically, our course covers 90% of exam topics!
 Each day is filled with focused didactic sessions on OB, REI, Primary Care, Onc GYN/Office & FPM.
 You will then test your retention with topic specific questions, learn to analyze your performance, practice written test taking strategy and participate in a facilitated review of the answers.

 You must be candid as to what you can/cannot accomplish within your study plan.
 Have you finished the MUST KNOW topics?
 Our Test Topics Manual is a great resource, as it lists high-yield topics and the expected test questions.
 We suggest you shift to those topics that we don’t have time to cover at the course.
 These include statistics, ethics, genetics, safety, and practice and liability management.

 Don’t forget!
 YOU MUST PRACTICE WITH WRITTEN QUESTIONS at the end of EACH study topic.
-For you do-it-yourselfers, our Written Exam Webinar Archives is designed to perfectly complement the April course.
-We will blast you with written exam questions based on those high yield subjects, and it includes the answer discussion led by our esteem faculty mentors.
-Additionally, our Written Questions Manuals provide another 1000+ questions.
+Our Written Questions Manuals provide 1000+ questions.
 Since the test is computerized, ideally you should practice with tests in this same format.
 ABC, in collaboration with Jolley Test Prep Services, offers computerized diagnostic tests.

-For those who have traditionally struggled with written exams, failed the written board exam, or did not score at east 200 on your CREOG in-service exam, you cannot continue your modus operandi.
+For those who have traditionally struggled with written exams, failed the written board exam, or did not score at least 200 on your CREOG in-service exam, you cannot continue your modus operandi.
 It didn’t work before, so why set yourself up for the same outcome?
 We have found that knowledge is rarely the problem.
 You couldn’t have made it this far if that were the case.
 It’s typically a processing problem.
 Our Online Taking Skills Course will give you an evidence-based proven methodology.
 Adopting this technique improves CREOG scores on average 1 standard deviation!
 This may be just what you need to boost you over to a pass for your board exam.

-New in 2017 for you AOBOG folk is that your exam is now on the computer.
+In 2018, you AOBOG folk take your exam on the computer.
 You may have appreciated through your CREOG in-service exam that taking an exam on the computer is very different than on paper.
 Practice with our computerized written questions.
 ABC, in collaboration with Jolley Test Prep Services, offers computerized diagnostic tests containing 600+ written exam questions.
 Each question has a narrative explanation and reference, so it’s a great learning resource as well.
 Not only will you get your score, but the computer will also analyze why you missed the questions.
 Better yet, it will search for error patterns and make recommendations for corrective action.